aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 .. admonition:: hint

   Each pub is a state in a statemachine.
-You would program these states as functions that take two arguments, a reference to an activeobject and an event.
+You would program these states as functions that take two arguments, a reference to an active object and an event.

   These state functions will contain an if-elif structure which will have multiple clauses.
 The greeter is the "init" clause, and the enter and exit